joaohenggeler/twitch-chat-highlights/README.md

 ## Scripts

-This section will document every script inside [the source directory](Source).
+This section documents every script inside [the source directory](Source).

 * `import_chat_json_into_database.py`: a script that imports one or more JSON files with a Twitch VOD's chat log into the database.
 Note that there's no protection for inserting the same data twice.